razorpay/blade/packages/blade/src/components/Alert/_decisions/decisions.md

 **Q3.** Should we make alerts focussable so they're discoverable by tabbing?
 It would mean also showing a visible keyboard focus indicator.
 Not doing this currently because I can't think of possible usecases right now, maybe we can revisit this later if / when needed.

 **A3.** TBD

+**Q4.** Whether to use `intent` or `variant`?

+**A4.** The rationale to use `intent` is because it signifies what the alert is meant for (success, error et al.).
+Also, we might need to extend alerts later to have different _variants_ like outline, ghost, etc. for which having a `variants` prop reserved for later would make more sense.
+There are some alternate terminology instead of `intent` that could be considered for example `colorScheme`.

 ## Alternatives